JeroenAdam/IoT-aboard/README.md

     Assure Arduino IDE is set to board type 'Generic ESP8266 module', flash size set to 1M and 64K SPIFFS and COM port to what is found in Device Manager on your PC

-    Proceed with flashing the sketch
+    Proceed with flashing the sketch assuring pin GPIO0 and GND are connected together

     Connect to the 'Unconfigured sensor' wifi and launch http://192.168.4.1